fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

         <li>Include the [AngularJS](https://angularjs.org/) core library.
         <li>Include the **FusionCharts** JavaScript files which can be downloaded from [here](https://www.fusioncharts.com/download/fusioncharts-suite).</li>
         <li>Include the `angularjs-fusioncharts` directive.</li>
-        <li>Include the FusionCharts theme file to apply the style to the charts.</li>
+        <li>Include the FusionCharts theme file to apply style to the charts.</li>
     </ol>
 </div>
 <div>The consolidated code is shown below:</div>